 HDV is an enveloped, closed circular RNA virus that requires HBV to propagate.
 HDV/HBV co-infection rapidly progresses to cirrhosis in most patients, and there is no effective therapy.

 HCV is a positive-stranded RNA virus responsible for about 170 million chronic infections worldwide.
 Highly effective antiviral therapies against HCV are now available, but a preventive HCV vaccine is still needed for worldwide elimination of HCV.

 We currently take the following approaches:

 1. Develop immunological biomarkers and immunomodulatory therapies for a cure of chronic HBV.
 Specifically, we are studying immune responses in proof-of concept treatment studies of chronic HBV infection (see Nishio et al., Science Translational Medicine 2021)

 2. Determine the nature and induction of protective immune reponses against HCV, which is essential for the development of a prophylactic vaccine.
 In addition, we are studying biosamples from cured patients to evaluate how innate and adaptive immune responses change when virus and inflammation are removed after decades of infection.

 Regulation of hepatic and systemic immune responses by the gut microbiome

-- In a translational human immunology study, we are evaluating changes in the gut microbiome and in inflammatory status in HBV-infected women and uninfected controls who are prospectively followed during and after pregnancy.
+2. In a translational human immunology study, we are evaluating changes in microbiome and in inflammatory status during and after pregnancy.
+We characterize changes in the composition of the gut microbiome and metabolome in HBV-infected women and uninfected controls who are prospectively followed during and after pregnancy and to correlate these with innate and adaptive immune responses and hepatitis disease flares.
 The aim of this research is to understand the causative mechanisms, predictive markers and risk factors for hepatitis B disease flares during pregnancy.